FRYSTAT HUNTING CASTLE

 3 - Church courtyard.
 From left: White tower, rectory and Castle carriage house

-Silesian Duke Frederick Casimir Piast imprisoned Duchess Catherine in the White Tower of the castle in 1567
+Casimir's great-grandson, Duke of Silesia Frederick Casimir Piast, imprisoned Duchess Catherine in the castle's White Tower in 1569

 Now stand under the White Tower.
 The Castle Church of the Exaltation of the Holy Cross was built by the Silesian Duke Miecislav III Piast around 1282, initially as a simple chapel of the Virgin Mary, which was part of the Fryštát Castle.
 And since it was customary for the Piasts to also serve the townspeople, shortly after its construction it had to be equipped with a wooden floor inside to accommodate more people.
 It was not until around 1370 that the Fryštát Castle Chapel was finally expanded by the Silesian Duke Přemysl I Piast.
 The Duke built the present-day South Chapel here, under which he also built an underground crypt for the burial of dukes and clergy.
 In 1420, Duchess Euphemia II Piast expanded the original Castle Chapel again and built the present-day North Chapel next to it.
 The Castle Church thus acquired the Latin cross plan.
 The present-day appearance of the castle church, however, is the work of the Silesian viceroy Casimir II.
 Piastov.
 He carried out a major Renaissance reconstruction of the castle here in the years 1511 - 1514 and in 1515 began the construction of the White Tower, which replaced the previous wooden Gothic bell tower.
 Be sure to visit the castle church and the tower now, during your tour of Fryštát.
 Especially its North Chapel, where in its Gothic part from 1420 you can also visit the Fryštát knight Wenceslas, who will accompany you through Fryštát.
 The Gothic chapel has been decorated by Knight Wenceslas since 1577.
 Although the Gothic interiors of the Castle Church were replaced by Baroque architecture in the 19th century, some of its original Gothic elements can still be seen in the North Chapel, and there are also Gothic frescoes dating from the reign of the Silesian Duchess Anna Piast, mother of the Silesian Viceroy Casimir II.
 The Pastoforium, which you can see by the main altar, has been preserved from the time of Casimir's Renaissance reconstruction carried out in 1511 - 1514.
 The rectory building in front of the church stands on the original Gothic-Renaissance foundations also from the time of the Silesian Viceroy Casimir II. and the adjacent Renaissance courtyard with originally parish residential buildings also dates from the same period.
 The tower of the castle bell tower, called the White Tower, became the main dominant of the castle after this reconstruction.
 Ask at the castle cashier if the tower is open for tours.
 The white tower of Fryštát Castle also represents the local White Lady of Fryštát.